-Trump’s Global Gag Rule is a U.S. presidential policy which restricts how foreign nongovernmental organizations (NGOs) can use their privately-raised funds if they wish to receive U.S. global health assistance.
-These organizations must agree to not use their own money for abortion-related advocacy and most abortion services, counseling or referral, or advocacy for abortion law liberalization.
+Trump’s Global Gag Rule is a U.S. presidential policy that restricts how foreign nongovernmental organizations (NGOs) can use their privately-raised funds if they wish to receive U.S. global health assistance.
+These organizations must agree to not use their own money for abortion-related advocacy, including abortion law liberalization, and services—like counseling or referral.
 Otherwise, they will not be eligible to receive U.S. global health assistance funds.

 On March 26, 2019, the Trump administration announced a new interpretation of language included in the standard provisions implementing the Global Gag Rule, related to the meaning of “provide financial support to any other foreign organization that conducts such activities.”
 This is legal language contained in the standard provisions to which foreign NGOs must agree in order to remain eligible to receive U.S. global health assistance.

 In May 2019, the language of the standard provisions was updated and revised to:

 - Provide discretion to the U.S. government in the event a partner is found in violation of the policy; and